opencache-project/opencache-vagrant/README.md

 ## Installation ##

-To use the OpenCache Vagrant build, simply use `vagrant up`.
+To use the OpenCache Vagrant build, pull the latest version of this repository with `git pull`.

+Then, simply use `vagrant up`.
+This will download the VM and start it.

 ## Usage ##